 The total station is the survey instrument that measures the angles by making use of the electro-optical scanning of the extremely precise digital bar-codes that are etched on rotating glass cylinders or discs present within the instrument.

 The high-quality total station is even capable of measuring the angles down to 0.5 arc-second whereas the inexpensive total stations can mostly measure angles down to 5 or 10 arc-seconds.

 In the total station, measurement of distance is accomplished utilizing a modulated microwave or infrared carrier signal which is generated by a small solid-state emitter within the instrument’s optical path which is bounced back to the object to be measured.
 Then, the onboard computer provided in the total station reads and interprets the returning signal.
 The distance is then duly determined by receiving and emitting the multiple frequencies.

-Most of the total stations consist of a purpose-built glass Porro Prism that serves as a reflector for the EDM signal and is capable of measuring the distance up to a few kilometres.
+Most of the total stations consist of a purpose-built glass Porro Prism that serves as a reflector for the EDM signal and is capable of measuring the distance up to a few kilometers.

-A typical total station’s EDM is capable of measuring the distance accurate up to about 3 millimetres or 1/100th of the foot.
+A typical total station’s EDM is capable of measuring the distance accurately up to about 3 millimeters or 1/100th of the foot.